'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin Islands

 Duncan didn't need to see the devastation to know what was coming; he'd lived it before.
 Deciding to give was the easy part.
 The hard part was figuring out how to do it.
 Without social media accounts, he lacked an organic way to get the word out, until someone suggested publishing a piece in the Players' Tribune.
 Although he does pride himself on having contributed a chapter to a psychology textbook years ago, he admits he was a rusty writer.
 It took him a few drafts to find the tone he was looking for.

-Since he published the piece on September 9, more than 20,000 people have donated to his YouCaring page, with the total exceeding $2.5 million so far.
-(Duncan has contributed an additional $1 million.)
-“I don’t have a Facebook or a Twitter or anything,” Duncan says, “but holy s--t if social media isn’t the way to go.”
+Since he published the piece on Sept.
+9, more than 21,000 people have donated to his YouCaring page, with the total exceeding $2.6 million so far.
+Duncan has contributed an additional $1 million.

+"I don't have a Facebook or a Twitter or anything," Duncan says, "but holy s--t if social media isn't the way to go."

 "Who else does something like this?" asks Assad.
 "Who else gives away a million dollars without blinking?
 It's only because of Tim that we are all here and any of this is happening."

 After establishing the fund, Duncan and Wendy Kowilak, his financial advisor, began a frantic study in how to deliver emergency relief.
-Duncan trusts Kowilak implicitly — it was during his divorce that he hired her, and she was the one who discovered that his previous advisor, Charles Banks, had mishandled more than $20 million.
+Duncan trusts Kowilak implicitly.
+It was during his divorce that he hired her, and she was the one who discovered that his previous advisor, Charles Banks, had mishandled more than $20 million of his money.
 (Banks has since pleaded guilty for fraud and was sentenced to four years in prison.)
 Kowilak, who learned to fly planes when she was 16, knew transportation would be the toughest challenge.

-They first called Jim Perschbach, an executive vice president at the San Antonio Port Authority, to learn how to schedule charters.
+They first called Jim Perschbach, an executive vice president at the Port Authority of San Antonio, to learn how to schedule charters.
 Then they called the San Antonio Food Bank to learn everything from what supplies to buy, to how to store, ship and distribute them.
-And they called big companies like H-E-B and FedEx to get what they needed — and get it to the islands.
+And they called big companies like H-E-B and FedEx to get what they needed—and get it to the islands.

-Initially, Duncan didn’t want to attach his name to the effort at all — he just wanted to call it a U.S. Virgin Islands relief effort — but everyone they spoke to advised him to trade on his name for good.
-He relented at first by allowing it to be called “21 U.S. Virgin Islands Relief” and then, eventually, Duncan Relief.
-“I’ve never really used my name in this way,” Duncan says, “but I’m happy to do it for these people.
-It’s one of the rare times in my life where I’m grateful for fame.”
+Initially, Duncan didn't want to attach his name to the effort at all.
+He just wanted to call it a U.S. Virgin Islands relief effort, but everyone they spoke to advised him to use his name for good.
+He relented at first by allowing it to be called 21 U.S. Virgin Islands Relief and then, eventually, Duncan Relief.

+"I've never really used my name in this way," Duncan says, "but I'm happy to do it for these people.
+It's one of the rare times in my life where I'm grateful for fame."

-Because of airport closures, he and his team couldn’t get to St. Croix until October 2.
-On his first trip down, he took a small team and mostly medical supplies.
-On this current trip, he’s already helped distribute 120,000 pounds of food and 35,000 pounds of generators.
+Because of airport closures, he and his team couldn't get to St. Croix until Oct.
+2. On his first trip down, he took a small team and mostly medical supplies.
+On this current trip, he's already helped distribute 120,000 pounds of food and 35,000 pounds of generators.
 And now back at the airport, he meets a FedEx charter with another 135,000 pounds of food and 10,000 pounds of generators.
-As he marvels at the size of the jet, he says, “The need is so much greater than we even realized.”
+Duncan marvels at the size of the jet.

+"The need is so much greater than we even realized," he says.

 At the airport, Duncan watches from the tarmac as one of the pallets of food flips off a forklift.
 He calmly alerts his team and begins walking over to the plane.
-With help from the FedEx flight crew, airport staff and an Air Force battalion in from Missouri, he cleans up the trash and re-stacks and re-shrink-wraps the supplies.
-“S--t happens,” he says, “and you fix it.”
+With help from the FedEx flight crew, airport staff and an Air Force battalion from Missouri, he cleans up the trash, restacks and reshrink-wraps the supplies.

-In situations like these, it’s easy to see why Duncan was such an effective teammate.
-He doesn’t beg anyone to help him; but his quiet and unassuming way of going about his work leaves you embarrassed if you’re not contributing.
-Scott Duncan says every one of their siblings learned that ethic from their father, Bill, who was a builder who lived by simple mottos like “Do your job” and “Do your best.”
+In situations like these, it's easy to see why Duncan was such an effective teammate.
+He doesn't beg anyone to help him, but his quiet and unassuming way of going about his work leaves you embarrassed if you're not contributing.
+Scott Duncan says every one of their siblings learned that ethic from their father, Bill, a builder who lived by simple mottos like "Do your job" and "Do your best."

 On Wednesday, Duncan returns to the airport to head back to San Antonio after having helped feed more than 10,000 of the island's 50,000 inhabitants.
 He doesn't know when he'll be back, but he knows it won't be long.
 He has no plans to leave his homeland behind.